 The availability of cash enables the investor to avoid two pitfalls:

 - Selling what's cheap so you can buy what's cheaper.

 - Not having dry gunpowder to take advantage of compelling investments or special situations when they arise.

 Just how valuable is cash?
 Look no further than the Bear Stearns debacle.
 This one-time darling on Wall Street was on top of the world, and up until its final days, company management was saying that Bear had plenty of liquidity.

 Then, though, that liquidity dried up.
 A bailout by JPMorgan Chase

 In addition, cash opens doors.
 Having cash helped Abbott Labs

 When fear and panic grip the markets, those with cash can feast on the bargain pickings that the markets serve up.
 In contrast, those without cash will have to sit on the sidelines and watch opportunity pass them by.
 So as stocks continue to rise, don't hesitate to keep some cash available, even at today's low interest rates.
 The next time a good opportunity presents itself, you'll be ready to pounce.

 This article, written by Sham Gad, was originally published on March 19, 2008.
 It has been updated by Dan Caplinger, who owns shares of Berkshire Hathaway.
-Berkshire Hathaway, Walt Disney, and Marvel Entertainment are Motley Fool Stock Advisor recommendations.
-Berkshire Hathaway, Walt Disney, and Wal-Mart are Motley Fool Inside Value picks.
-The Fool owns shares of Berkshire Hathaway.
+Apple and Berkshire Hathaway are Motley Fool Stock Advisor selections.
+The Fool owns shares of Berkshire Hathaway, which is also a Motley Fool Inside Value recommendation.
 Try any of our Foolish newsletters today, free for 30 days.
 The intrinsic value of our disclosure policy is off the charts.